FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/autonomous.md

 ## Creating the DoDelay Command

 - In order to add timing in between our **commands** in our **command groups** we will need to create a **DoDelay** command
-- Unlike regular **delays** the **DoDelay** command will not stall our robot, but wait a certain ammount of time before running a command
+- Unlike regular **delays** the **DoDelay** command will not stall our robot, but wait a certain amount of time before running a command

 !!! summary ""
 	**1)** Create a new command called **DoDelay**